JasonKessler/scattertext/README.md

 opposed set.
 A point's red-blue color indicate the term's opposed-association, while the more desaturated a term is, the more it is associated with the neutral set of documents.

+Update to version 2.2: terms are colored by their nearest semiotic categories across the eight corresponding radial sectors.

 ```python
 import scattertext as st